17 Oct 4 Ways That CLOs Can Improve an Elearning Program by Leading Out

 • People are subordinated and diminished by content that fails to invite and recognize personal contributions

-Virtually any elearning program can be improved by looking for opportunities to invite contributions from users.
+Virtually any automated learning program can be improved by looking for opportunities to invite contributions from users.
 After all, it’s not just millennials who are looking for meaningful learning in the workplace.
 No-one enjoys being treated as an object, nothing more than a vessel to be filled up with new information.
 Let’s remind ourselves that the word “education” comes from the root “educe”, meaning “bring out or develop (something latent or potential)”.

 1. Ask people for their thoughts